APIs & Integration Strategy

 • Incipient usage of new communications protocols such as gRPC, Thrift, etc.

-Another point to be observed is the architecture based only single API Gateways is not easy to be extensible for entire company, we strong recommend the usage of API Platform to sustain the evolution of this kind of architecture.
+Another point to be observed is that the architecture based only on single API Gateways is challenging for the entire company to be extensible.
+We strongly recommend the usage of an API management platform to sustain the evolution of this kind of architecture.

 For all those issues related above, we classify this level as partially based on APIs.